 No upper case letters to be used: mixed case makes translation to and from constants and camel case complicated.
 Lower case is faster to type.
 Debian do it.
-Marketing men may not like this rule since often case is part of a trade mark, notwistanding the rule applies.
+Marketing departments may not like this rule since case style can be part of a trade mark, notwistanding the rule applies.
 A package name with an upper case letter is not a sanename.
 Whitespace is used by almost all languages to delimit tokens, that should be obvious.
 While underscore is permitted in almost all languages its excluded from sanename.
 N.B. unlike Debian packages + is not permitted, limiting sanenames to simple latin characters simplifies validation and removes the need for any escaping in almost all string representations. + would create issues in URIs.

-This rule is borrowed from C code requirements that have found there way into most other languages.
+This rule is borrowed from C rules that have found there way into most other languages.
 Its not strictly necessary but, by enforcing it in sanename, there are more use cases where no translation of the project name is required.
 Most importantly variable names in code where digits define numbers.
-Complete rewrites of a code base are often given a new package name, this can be done by attaching digit as a suffix. sanename numeric suffixes form part of the word boundry, so this is compatible with semver. e.g. apache2, junit4, there are technical reasons projects are repackaged like this, primarily so both versions can co-exist at runtime. sanename specifies that such suffixes should be part of the word boundry, i.e. apache-2 is invalid.
+Complete rewrites of a code base are often given a new package name, this can be represented by attaching digit as a suffix. sanename numeric suffixes form part of the word boundry, so this is compatible with semver. e.g. apache2, junit4, there are technical reasons projects are repackaged like this, primarily so both versions can co-exist at runtime. sanename specifies that such suffixes should be part of the word boundry, i.e. apache-2 is invalid.
 Conceptually apache2 is a spearate proper noun and a separate entity from apache.
 Since dots are forbidden the temptation to name a project with a semver number is averted, web2.0 is not a valid sanename, use web2 .